CLAUDIA RIVERO

 She said the young woman appeared anxious and malnourished, so she offered her a ride to get something to eat at McDonald's.
 Afterward, she drove her to Walgreens and then to Levi Strauss Park so they could talk.
 These locations are all within a mile from the gas station.

 While at the park, the good Samaritan said she noticed the young woman had what appeared to be cigarette burns and a bite mark on her shoulder.
 She also said the woman told her she had "escaped" from a La Quinta Hotel not far from the QT gas station.
-She identified herself as Janteyl Johnson of Newark, Delaware, and said she was 27 and had an 11-year-old daughter, but she was not allowed to see her.
+She identified herself as Janteyl Johnson of Newark, Delaware, and said she was 27 and had an 11-year-old daughter, but that she was not allowed to see her.

 The good Samaritan said the young woman broke down when she talked about her family in Delaware because she had not seen them in many years.